Chalk spray paint gets a lot of credit when it comes to DIY projects (and rightly so!) — but how about fabric spray paint?

 That said, if you’re looking for a versatile set with excellent features, the Tulip ColorShot Instant Fabric Color pack is the way to go.
-Comprising six colors you can blend directly onto fabric, this aerosol fabric spray paint dries very quickly and, once dry, is permanent and machine washable.
+Including six colors you can blend directly onto fabric, this aerosol fabric spray paint dries very quickly and, once dry, is permanent and machine washable.

-Read also: Best screen printing classes
+Read also: Best acrylic paint sets

 While an excellent buy for tie-dying or stenciling t-shirts, you can pretty much apply this product to any lightweight surface, whether for detailed painting or complete coverage.

 For optimal results, ensure your fabric is lightweight; this isn’t the best product to spray onto thicker surfaces.
 Also, if you’re aiming for an evident transformation, remember that you should always spray on material that is lighter in color than your paint.

 For under $35 on Amazon, this is the perfect fabric spray paint set for anyone looking for quality products to kickstart their DIY upcycling projects.
 Blick also sells this product in packs of three as well as individually; click below to find out more!

 Next up is another fabric spray paint set by Tulip, ideal if you’re discovering the potential of garment upcycling for the first time.

 Although only slightly cheaper than the previous Tulip product, this pack costs under $25 on Amazon and offers a little more variety with nine quality matte paint colors.
 Bottles are, however, smaller in size.